AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Related Work

-Recently, middle fusion strategies have gained popularity in the IIS field.
-Unlike pre-fusion methods, these strategies do not directly concatenate click information with raw input.
-Kirillov~\textit{et al.}~\cite{kirillov2023segany} propose a novel strategy that treats clicks as prompts \cite{brown2020language}, supporting multiple inputs.
+Recently, middle-fusion strategies have gained popularity in the IIS field.
+Kirillov~\textit{et al.}~\cite{kirillov2023segany} propose a novel strategy that treats click as prompt, supporting multiple inputs.
 Similarly, Zou~\textit{et al.}~\cite{zou2023segment} concurrently suggest joint prompts for increased versatility.
 For better efficiency, Huang~\textit{et al.}~\cite{huang2023interformer} bypass the strategies in~\cite{sofiiuk2022reviving} related to the backbone to perform inference multiple times.
-Inspired by Mask2Former~\cite{cheng2022masked}, a parallel study~\cite{RanaMahadevan23DynaMITe} models click information as queries with the timestamp to support multi-instance IIS tasks.
-Although these models achieve remarkable success in more challenging tasks, they sacrifice the performance of a single IIS task to enhance the multi-task generalization.
+Inspired by Mask2Former~\cite{cheng2022masked}, a parallel study~\cite{RanaMahadevan23DynaMITe} models click as queries with the timestamp to support multi-instance IIS tasks.
+Although these models achieve remarkable success, they sacrifice the performance of a single IIS task to enhance multi-task generalization.

-In this paper, we first explore vision transformers for IIS tasks, focusing on mask-adaptive click ambiguity resolution.
-Specifically, we achieve long-range click propagation within transformers through a click-aware attention module.
-At the same time, mask-adaptive segmentation generates $N$ candidate masks from ambiguity clicks and selects the optimal one for the final inference, breaking the limitations of the existing mask-fixed models.
+In this paper, we first explore mask-adaptive transformers for IIS, focusing on solving interaction ambiguity.
+Specifically, AdaptiveClick generates multiple candidate masks from ambiguity clicks and selects the optimal one for the final inference.
+Further, AdaptiveClick achieves long-range click propagation within transformers through a click-aware attention module, breaking the limitations of mask-fixed IIS methods.

-Works most similar to ours are presumably SimpleClick~\cite{liu2022simpleclick} and DynaMITe \cite{RanaMahadevan23DynaMITe}.
-While these works, similarly to ours, implement models based on vision transformers, the main difference lies in the fact that both \cite{liu2022simpleclick} and \cite{RanaMahadevan23DynaMITe} utilize mask-fixed models, whereas the key ingredient of our model is the inter-class click ambiguity resolution (CAMD) approach.
-Furthermore, both SimpleClick and DynaMITe suffer from interaction ambiguity issues caused by gradient swamping.
-To address this limitation, this paper introduces a novel intra-class click ambiguity optimization (AFL) technique that effectively resolves the interaction ambiguity problems found in the aforementioned models.